Custom connector editor interface

 CustomConnector03

-The left panel lists actions and allows you to manage them (create new ones or delete existing ones).
-You can edit the name of an action by clicking the pencil icon, or delete one by clicking the trash can icon.
-When selecting an action, the work area to its right hand displays the implementation details for that action.
+The left panel lists the actions and allows you to manage them (create new actions or delete existing ones).
+You can edit an action’s name by clicking the pencil icon, or delete it using the trash can icon.

-Finally, the lower section displays the details regarding the inputs and outputs.
+The lower section displays the details regarding the inputs and outputs.

 CustomConnector04